Writing, Editing, and Self-Publishing Services

 If, after I have performed an initial edit and you have made changes, I will do a new pass through your document for 25% of the initial fee, provided your rewrite is not more than 25% of your original manuscript.
 I will discuss with you any initial edits you elected to reject so as not to repeat past work.

-A substantive edit and a story edit are the same thing; the term story edit is used when working on fiction.
-Substantive editing deals with story structure, character analysis and development, and manuscript flow; with non-fiction I report on such things as tone, structure, argument, and flow.
-A substantive edit provides a written analysis of the manuscript’s strengths and weaknesses and includes suggestions on how you might address the latter.
-This edit should ideally be done prior to a copy edit, since a substantive edit often results in a significant rewrite.
-However, some authors find that a substantive edit done in conjunction with a Level II edit provides them with everything they need to prepare their manuscript for publication.
-Which direction you go depends on your confidence in your manuscript, your ability to follow the style guide and self-edit after you rewrite, and whether or not you have already received feedback on your story.
+The term story edit is used when working on fiction but applies equally to non-fiction.
+A story edit deals with story structure, character analysis and development, and manuscript flow; with non-fiction I report on such things as tone, structure, argument, and flow.
+A story edit provides a written analysis of the manuscript’s strengths and weaknesses and includes suggestions on how you might address the latter.
+This edit should ideally be done prior to a copy edit, since a story edit often results in a significant rewrite.
+However, some authors find that a story edit done in conjunction with a Level II edit provides them with everything they need to prepare their manuscript for publication.
+Which direction you go depends on your confidence in your manuscript, your ability to follow the style guide and self-edit after you rewrite, and whether or not you have already received feedback on your work.

 • Under 1000 words: $.05 per word